KPRoche/kubestellar/docs/content/Getting-Started/setup_checklists.md

   - Create or get access information for the WEC(s)
   - Create objects on the core to represent the WECs
   - Prep the mailbox controller for and Create the yaml files to build syncers for the WECs
+  - Run the syncer creation files on the WEC hosts

 ## Install or gain access to the kubestellar core system